pythonone/MS17-010/README.md

 There are numerous things about MS17-010 that make it esoteric, such as manipulating the Windows kernel pool heap allocations, running remote Windows ring 0 shellcode, and the intricacies of the different SMB protocol versions.

+You may remember when we improved the ExtraBacon exploit. https://github.com/RiskSense-Ops/CVE-2016-6366

 ## Scanners
 There is a Metasploit scanner and a Python port.
 The scanners are able to use uncredentialed information leakage to determine if the MS17-010 patch is installed on a host.
 If it is not installed, it will also check for a DoublePulsar infections.